-State-of-the-art systems currently in commercial deployment for corrosion detection.
+State-of-the-art systems currently in commercial deployment for corrosion detection

 Current state-of-the-art (SoA) NDT techniques for detecting the presence of corrosion on metallic surfaces, often suffer losses in effectiveness, or are even rendered completely ineffective, by the presence of protective coatings such as paint.
 Even though the NDT techniques employed in detecting CUP are mature, they still tend to be highly labour intensive and require extensive preparation beforehand.
 There is therefore a continuing drive to increase the speed of inspection, to reduce the preparation required and, if possible, to inspect without the need in some cases, to shut down operation.
 With some notable exceptions, it is possible to find most types of defect.
 However, it is frequently not cost effective to do the inspection, so driving down overall inspection costs is a major research and development aim in the NDT industry.
 In the SoA overview below, the suitability for detection of corrosion under paint is evaluated for each of the current inspection techniques.

 1. Visual NDT.
 Visual and optical testing is by far the most common NDT method of corrosion detection.
 An experienced inspector equipped with basic tools as a magnifying glass and a hand-held torch can conduct a effective inspection.
 For difficult to access areas, a boroscope (miniature camera attached to a fibre-optic cable) can also be used.
-In maintenance operations, visual testing and optical inspection is usually the first line of defence.
+In maintenance operations, visual testing and optical inspection is usually the first line of defense.
 After initial detection, secondary follow up techniques include Electronic Speckle Pattern Interference (ESPI) for early detection of de-cohesion of paint coatings and optical surface topography systems such as laser interferometry can be used.
 Such enhanced visual/optical methods mainly detect and measure deformations on surfaces which are caused by sub-surface corrosion damage such as blistering and pitting.
 Suitability for CUP Detection: Visual NDT inspection does not use complicated equipment and is the usual first step in the detection of CUP by the location of porosity, bead contouring and blistering.
 The limiting factor is the resolution ability of the human eye which has difficulty determining porosity diameters less than 0.25 mm or cracks less than 0.025 mm wide.
 Also, objects nearer than 150 mm - 250 mm are hard to focus on and lighting conditions must also be adequate for good visibility.
 Only surface discontinuities can be detected with this method and another major disadvantage is that the surface must be cleaned of contaminants to prevent masking of those surface discontinuities.

 2. Ultrasonic Inspection.
-Ultrasonic NDT is a very broad area but essentially most ultrasonic inspection techniques use frequencies in the range (1-10) MHz, and as the propagation speeds of various wave modes are a function of the material’s various elastic moduli and density, this make ultrasound a very powerful technique for materials characterisation.
+Ultrasonic NDT is a very broad area but essentially most ultrasonic inspection techniques use frequencies in the range (1-10) MHz, and as the propagation speeds of various wave modes are a function of the material’s various elastic moduli and density, this make ultrasound a very powerful technique for materials characterization.
 Strong reflections occur at boundaries where material properties change make the technique highly appropriate for thickness measurements and crack detection, both of which could be manifestations of corrosion.

 Suitability for CUP Detection: Near surface ultrasonic inspection methods (such as Lamb or Rayleigh) could work in most instances but usually require full intimate contact and impedance-matching coupling with the inspected surface which is a very time-consuming process .
 Moreover, reasonable specification ultrasonic flaw detectors can cost anything upto €20K and require many days of expensive operator and/or contractors time to cover even small areas.